aonibokun06/User-Management-System/README.md

 # User Management System

-A full-stack CRUD application built with Spring Boot backend and Next.js frontend.
+This is my first Spring boot project which is a full-stack CRUD application built with a Spring Boot backend and Next.js frontend.

 ##  Project Structure